Arcos Dorados Holdings

-The company operates the McDonald’s-branded restaurants as company-operated restaurants and franchised restaurants.
-Company revenues depend on sales made by company-operated restaurants and rental income from franchised restaurants.
-The rental income depends on the greater of a flat fee or a percentage of sales.
+The company generates revenue through sales from company-operated restaurants and rental income from franchised restaurants.
+The rental income is structured as either a flat fee or a percentage of sales, depending on which is higher.
+As of June 30, 2024, Arcos Dorados employs more than 100,000 individuals across its operations.

+In terms of market presence, Arcos Dorados represented approximately 6.7% of McDonald's franchised restaurants globally as of its last reporting period.
+A new 20-year master franchise agreement with McDonald's is set to take effect on January 1, 2025.
+This agreement includes a royalty structure starting at 6% for the first ten years, increasing incrementally thereafter.

 Business areas

 Arcos Dorados' territory includes Argentina, Aruba, Brazil, Chile, Colombia, Costa Rica, Curaçao, Ecuador, French Guiana, Guadeloupe, Martinique, Mexico, Panama, Peru, Puerto Rico, St. Croix, St. Thomas, Trinidad and Tobago, Uruguay and Venezuela.
 The company dedicated itself as the organizer of the 2014 FIFA World Cup to provide customer service training to more than 15,000 World Cup volunteers.

 History

-McDonald’s first restaurant in this region was in Puerto Rico in 1967.
-Since then, McDonald’s expanded its presence across the region, opening its first stores in Costa Rica in 1970, in Brazil in 1979, in Mexico and Venezuela in 1985, and in Argentina in 1986.

-Arcos Dorados (Spanish for "golden arches") was formed on August 3, 2007, as a result of the acquisition of McDonald’s Corporation's Latin American business by the region’s operations managers.
-Prior to the acquisition, Woods Staton, Arcos Dorados’ Chairman, CEO, and controlling shareholder, was the joint venture partner of McDonald’s in Argentina for more than 20 years and also served as President of McDonald’s South Latin America division from 2004 until the acquisition.
-Arcos Dorados announced its initial public offering and became a publicly-traded company on April 14, 2011, after listing its shares on the New York Stock Exchange (NYSE).
+McDonald's first restaurant in this region was in Puerto Rico in 1967.
+Since then, McDonald's expanded its presence across the region, opening its first stores in Costa Rica in 1970, in Panama in 1971, in Brazil in 1979, in Mexico and Venezuela in 1985, and in Argentina in 1986.
+Arcos Dorados (Spanish for "golden arches") was formed on August 3, 2007, as a result of the acquisition of McDonald's Corporation's Latin American business by the region's operations managers.
+Prior to the acquisition, Woods Staton, Arcos Dorados' Chairman, CEO, and controlling shareholder, was the joint venture partner of McDonald's in Argentina for more than 20 years and also served as President of McDonald's South Latin America division from 2004 until the acquisition.
+Arcos Dorados announced its initial public offering and became a publicly traded company on April 14, 2011, after listing its shares on the New York Stock Exchange (NYSE).